wp-plugins/wordpress-bootstrap-css/readme.txt

 == Upgrade Notice ==

-= 2.3.0 =
+= 2.3.1 =
+* UPDATED: LESS PHP to version 0.3.9 for full compatibility with Twitter Bootstrap 2.3
-* UPDATED: Bootstrap version to latest release 2.3.0
+* UPDATED: Bootstrap version to latest release 2.3.1
 * UPDATED: Normalize CSS to latest release 2.1.0 (https://github.com/necolas/normalize.css/blob/v2.1.0/CHANGELOG.md)
 * ADDED: Optimization where the list of CSS links to be included is only created once and then saved in the options table.
 This is a nice optimization so it's not done on every page load.